A Brief History

 The Aachen incident was one of the first, or possibly the first, major incident, although cases dating back to the 7th Century are known.
 Other cities across Europe were affected, notably Strasbourg in 1518.
 In Strasbourg, the mania had started with only one woman, but others joined in over the next few days and within a month, about 400 people were dancing around uncontrollably!
 Several people died from this activity in Strasbourg, presumably of heart attack or exhaustion.

 The mental giants of Strasbourg figured they should let the dancers work through the mania by dancing it off, and musicians were paid to keep them going until they could no longer dance.
-A pair of guild halls, a grain market and a stage were made available for this purpose.
+A pair of guild halls, a grain market, and a stage were made available for this purpose.
 Some of the afflicted were transported to shrines to pray away the dance craze.

 An incident in 1278 resulted in a bridge over the Meuse River (Germany) collapsing from a throng of affected dancers.
 The uncontrolled dancing outbreaks seem to have stopped quickly in the 17th Century and have not occurred since.

 Modern scientists call the affliction “choreomania” and other names that have been used are St. Vitus’ Dance, Syndenham Chorea, and Dancing Plague.
 Back in the day, people commonly blamed a curse sent by a saint (apparently not such a nice saint), and other explanations have been “collective hysteria” or “collective mental disorder.”
-Treatments besides dancing off the attack included exorcism, tying people up or conducting mock sword fights to burn off energy.
+Treatments besides dancing off the attack included exorcism, tying people up, or conducting mock sword fights to burn off energy.

-Today, although much documentation is available from the past incidents, scientist are not sure if the phenomenon was caused by real illness or some sort of stress relief response.
+Today, although much documentation is available from the past incidents, scientists are not sure if the phenomenon was caused by real illness or some sort of stress relief response.
 Others think the incidents may have been staged, perhaps by religious cults or grain contaminated with ergot, or even the old standby, mass hysteria.

 Question for students (and subscribers): What do you think caused this goofy behavior?
 Was it legitimate?
 Was it staged?
 Tell us what you think about it in the comments section below this article.